hello. we’re glad you’re

 Q – As an employer, are there specific COVID-19 related reporting obligations?

-A – In Victoria, yes.
-Regulations have been introduced whereby employers (and those who are self-employed) in Victoria must notify WorkSafe if:
+A – Yes.
+For example, in Victoria employers (and those who are self-employed) must notify WorkSafe if:

 This requirement to notify WorkSafe Victoria is in addition to other requirements to notify the Victorian DHHS.